Error estimates for shock capturing finite element approximations of the one dimensional Burgers' equation: The Burgers' equation with dissipation

 with the exponential factor

-which is exactly the bad factor discussed in the introduction.
-It tells us that we have stability (and hence computability) only up to the formation of shocks.
+This factor obviously makes the estimate meaningless for large gradients/small viscosities.
+It tells us that the energy method only gives us useful information on the stability up to the formation of shocks.
 Using this type of argument in the analysis of the finite element method leads to error estimates of the type derived in \cite{BF07}, useful only for solutions with moderate gradients.